IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?

-The [UID2 SDK](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
-If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.
+The [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
+If user opts out, when the SDK attempts token refresh, it learns about the optout, clears the session (including the cookie), and invokes the callback with the `OPTOUT` status.
+SDK
 ### Where should I make token generation calls -- from the server or client side?

 UID2 tokens must be generated only on the server side after authentication.
 In other words, to ensure that the API key used to access the service remains secret, the [POST /token/generate](../endpoints/post-token-generate.md) endpoint must be called only from the server side.